David Lipsky (golfer): Early life

-College
+Amateur career

 Lipsky played college golf at Northwestern University, which he attended on a partial scholarship and at which he majored in political science and history.
 He also caddied throughout college.
-In addition, he was also a member of the Rho Chapter of Beta Theta Pi.
+In addition, he was also a member of the Rho chapter of Beta Theta Pi.

 In 2007–08, he had a number one finish with a 139 at the Notre Dame Invitational, and won the Jacksonville Dual Match with a 68.
 Lipsky had a 74.47 stroke average.
 In 2008–09, he was All-Big Ten second-team, Golf Coaches Association of America (GCAA) PING All-Region, and Academic All-Big Ten.

 In 2009–10 Lipsky won the 2010 Big Ten individual championship with a 72-hole total of 3-under 281.
 He was All-Big Ten first-team, GCAA PING All-Midwest Region, and All-Academic Big Ten.
 He had a 71.88 stroke average, the sixth-best season average in school history.

 In 2010–11, at the UNCG Bridgestone Golf Collegiate he scored a 68-68-66 for a 14-under-par 202, tying Luke Donald's 54-hole tournament score school record.
 Lipsky was honored as All-American, GCAA PING All-America honorable mention, All-Big Ten first team, GCAA PING All-Region, Big Ten All-Championships Team, and Academic All-Big Ten.
 He had a 72.02 stroke average in the regular season, seventh-best in school season history, and ended with a career 72.97 stroke average, the fourth-best in school history behind Luke Donald, Tom Johnson, and Jess Daley.

-He turned professional after graduating in 2011.
+In 2011, Lipsky graduated.

 Professional career

-Lipsky was medalist at Asian Tour Qualifying School in January 2012.
+In 2011, Lipsky turned professional.
+He was medalist at Asian Tour Qualifying School in January 2012.
 He won his third start on the tour, the 2012 Handa Faldo Cambodian Classic (earning $47,550 and a winner's exemption on the tour until the end of 2014), and finished 11th on the tour's Order of Merit as a rookie.
 He played on the Web.com Tour in 2013.

 In May 2014, he came in second by one stroke to Chile's Felipe Aguilar in The Championship at Laguna National, which was jointly sanctioned by the Asian Tour and European Tour.
 Lipsky won the Omega European Masters (earning a career-best €383,330 ($497,000)) and finished the Asian Tour season leading the Order of Merit, which also earned him entry into his first major (2015 Open Championship) and first WGC event (2015 WGC-Cadillac Championship) and a European Tour exemption through 2016.
 He ended the year in the top 150 in world rankings.

 On December 16, 2018, Lipsky won the Alfred Dunhill Championship at Leopard Creek Country Club in South Africa.
 This event was co-sanctioned by the European Tour and the Sunshine Tour.